stcmz/Mozo.Fwob/README.md

 # Build the entire solution
 dotnet build --no-restore

-# Run the test cases in the test directory
+# Run the test cases in the test directory and generate coverage report
-dotnet test --no-build --verbosity normal
+dotnet test --no-build --verbosity normal /p:CollectCoverage=true /p:CoverletOutputFormat=cobertura

+# Visualize coverage report in HTML (requires the dotnet tool dotnet-reportgenerator-globaltool to be installed)
+reportgenerator -reports:test/coverage.cobertura.xml -targetdir:CoverageReport -reporttypes:Html -historydir:CoverageHistory

 # Publish a portable .dll for any supported system that have the .NET Runtime/SDK installed
 dotnet publish -c Release --no-self-contained